plan-d-io/Belgium-electricity-import-inference-engine/README.md

 -	flows may enter Belgium and leave again immediately,
 -	generation in neighbouring countries may be driven by demand elsewhere.

-Reconstructing true dispatch would require full bid stacks, Euphemia, flow-based constraints, and counterfactual simulations — none of which are publicly available.
+Reconstructing true dispatch would require full bid stacks, Euphemia, flow-based constraints, and counterfactual simulations, none of which are publicly available.
 This means there is no single **“correct”** import mix.
 Any answer must be an inference, based on assumptions.
 The objective is therefore **approximation**, not reconstruction.
 Below I discuss the methodlogical framework/pipeline I created for this.

 ### Step 1 — Inferring Marginal Technologies per Country
 A country does not import the *average* electricity mix of another country.
 When electricity demand changes, not all power plants respond equally: